rubinusp/byu-cs460-f2021/lab-full-stack-network/README.md

  - In the
    [Routing Lab](https://github.com/cdeccio/byu-cs460-f2021/tree/master/lab-routing).
-   each router announced its IP addresses (i.e., in the DV), such that each learned the shortest distance (and next hop) associated for a set of IP addresses--or /32 networks.
+   each router announced its IP addresses (i.e., in the DV), such that each learned the shortest distance (and next hop) associated with a set of IP addresses--or /32 networks.
 This was to simplify implementation and to avoid dependency on ARP.
 However, in a more realistic scenario, prefixes (i.e., with more than one IP address) are announced instead.